UDM Search

 - Hex/ASCII

 The UDM window displays the structured UDM record.
-You can hover over any of the UDM fields and a popup displays the UDM definition.
+You can hold the pointer over any of the UDM fields to view the UDM definition.
 By selecting the checkbox for the UDM fields, you get additional options:

 You can copy the UDM record.
 Select one or more UDM fields and then select the Copy UDM option from the View Actions drop down menu.
 The UDM fields and UDM values are copied to the system clipboard.